papyrcms/papyrcms/readme.md

 * jwtSecret: A random string used to sign JSON Web Tokens.
 * rootURL: The root url of the site.
 In dev, this is often something like "http://localhost:3000".
 (Note: The trailing slash ("/") is not required here).
 *  port: The port that the project is running on.
 Be sure the port matches the port in your rootURL if using localhost with a port.

+### .env
+The `.env` file may be created as a shortcut for pushing environment varialbes to Heroku.
+It is set up like any `.env` file.
+Info about using this file to push environment variables can be found below.

+### Scripts
+The following scripts live in `package.json`:

+#### npm run dev
+`npm run dev` can be run to start up the environment.
+It requires Nodemon to be installed.

+#### npm run deploy
+`npm run deploy` is simply a combination script to push the environment variables from the `.env` file to Heroku, and then to push the repository to Heroku.
+This is particularly useful if you added any new environment variables that need to go to Heroku.
+Otherwise, you can simply use `git push heroku master` to push the repo.

+#### npm run build
+`npm run build` is a standard build script for Next.js.
+Generally, you will not need to run this command in development, and it is built in to the `heroku-postbuild` script to push to production.

+#### npm run heroku-config
+`npm run heroku-config` is a script used for sending environment variables to Heroku.
+If you wish to send environment variables but not the repository to heroku, this is a useful script.

+#### heroku-postbuild
+`npm run heroku-postbuild` is a command you should never need to run.
+This exists for Heroku to run when you push to production.